onecloudemoji/onecloudemoji.github.io/_posts/2020-11-22-pivoting-and-kerberoast-lab-setup.md

 ![fun](/assets/images/pivotinglab/21B4DCC9-54FE-48C7-8F1D-E7468FD42F60.gif)

-A visual representation of the feeling of having your box kicked.

 This first exercise will be a fairly simple dual purpose lab; for the red pill we have a two machine domain to practice pivoting and attacking a machine you have no physical connectivity to, and with the blue pill we have an environment to practice various kerberoasting attacks via SPN abuse (perhaps others as I develop this segment, but that will be another post).

 To ease ourselves into the process of hax0rman again (as I have realistically not done any serious works in the pentesting space since passing my OSCP on 11/22/19), we will use server 2012 R2.
 This opens up a slew of attacks to us since it really is just 2008 in disguise.